 The trainer should observe the employee in action and speak with the employee’s coworkers if possible.
 The coworkers chosen should have the same job role, suppliers, and customers.
 By marrying all of these perspectives, a clear and robust identification of skill gaps will result.

-4. Define barriers to performance.
+4. Define barriers to performance

 With skill gaps in hand, the content of the training plan can be established.
 With any educational process, the context, style, and application must be considered in order to best serve the organization and the individual.

-One major area where businesses can prevent turnover is contributing to an employee’s personal growth through training, development, and reward for improved performance.
+One major area where businesses can prevent turnover is by contributing to an employee’s personal growth through training, development, and reward for improved performance.

 Even with the four training methods mentioned above, the learning style of the employee should be considered.
 If a customized plan is not possible for each individual, the training can be designed so that it meets the needs of all four styles (visual, auditory, kinesthetic, and reading/writing).